OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 6. Click `Next`

-7. You'll now be redirected to AD FS for authentication.

-8. Enter Enter `diane.smith@oktaice.local` as the **username** `Tra!nme4321` as the **password**
+7. Enter `Tra!nme4321` as the password

-9. Click `Sign In`
+8. Click `Verify`

 The user should now be logged in via AD FS as an IdP.
 This should also create a new Okta-managed user via Just-in-Time (JIT) provisioning with the profile attribute mapping we set up in AD FS.

 Finally, click `Close Okta Session`

+### Verify JIT Provisioning

-1. Log out of Okta and then log back in to the Okta Admin Dashboard as `oktatraining`
+1. Log back in to the Okta Admin Dashboard as `oktatraining`
 2. Click `Directory` > `People`
-3. Search and open Diane Smith.
+3. Search for `Diane Smith` and click on the user
 4. Confirm that Okta displays the message **Profile sourced by SAML 2.0 IdP**.
 5. Click the `Profile` tab.
 6. Confirm that the user profile now contains the user email and name.
 This confirms that the Just in Time provisioning (JIT) is working.